 - 1. The Office submits a proposed budget to the New Mexico State Legislature for the fiscal year commencing the following July 1.
 The state legislature must approve the budget prior to its legal enactment. - 2.
 The expenditures and encumbrances of each category may not legally exceed the budget for that category.
 Budgets are controlled at the "category" level within activities (personal services and employee benefits, professional services and other expenditures). - 3.
 Any adjustments to the budget must be submitted to and approved by the State of New Mexico Department of Finance and Administration in the form of a budget adjustment request. - 4.
 The budget is adopted on a modified accrual basis of accounting that is consistent with generally accepted accounting principles (GAAP).
 This change was implemented with the Laws of 2004, Chapter 114, Section 3, paragraph N and paragraph O. This change is effective for fiscal years beginning July 1, 2004.
 In prior years the budgetary basis of accounting was not considered a GAAP basis of accounting.
-There remains a difference however, between the budgetary basis and GAAP presentation which is a result of receipts in prior years and payments made in the current year on outstanding prior year encumbrances.
 Budgetary comparisons presented in the financial statements are now presented on a GAAP basis. - 5.
 The Office has been designated as a "reverting agency" by the New Mexico state legislature and, therefore, unaccrued balances in state agency accounts remaining at the end of the fiscal year from appropriations made from the State General Fund shall revert to the State General Fund, unless indicated in the General Appropriation Act or otherwise provided by law.